Deblokt/jumps/README.md

 # JUMPS
-Stack based Turing complete programming language and runtime
+Stack-based Turing complete programming language and runtime

 ## Status
 WIP.
-More features to be added when I get the time to play with it more.
+More features to be added when I get the time to play with it.
+Or you can play with it.
 Mind that it was created on a Sunday afternoon.
 Source code looks unrefined.
 Deal with it.

 ## Features
 Two stacks.
 One common register.
 Conditional jumps with labels.
 Support for integers (signed int32) in decimal, binary and hex numeral systems.
 Support for chars.
 Stopwatch for measuring performance.